Tesco to cut emissions by converting waste food from Irish stores to gas

 Tesco plans to cut carbon emissions by converting waste food from the British chain’s Irish stores into natural gas.

-Until recently the grocery giant’s Irish arm dumped surplus food that it did not give to charity or workers in landfills.
-However, Tesco Ireland now intends supplying more than 6,400 tonnes of waste food a year to Kildare-based Green Generation, which will convert it to methane that will then be supplied to the Irish natural gas network.
+Until recently surplus food that the grocery giant’s Irish arm did not give to its designated charity Foodcloud, was sent to Northern Ireland to be converted into energy.

+However, Tesco Ireland now intends supplying more than 6,400 tonnes of waste food a year from its stores in the Republic to Kildare-based Green Generation, which will convert it to methane that will then be supplied to the Irish natural gas network.

-This will produce enough natural gas to supply six Irish Tesco stores, effectively allowing the chain to cut carbon emissions by 1,200 tonnes a year while eliminating the need for the business to dump unsold food.
+This will produce enough natural gas to supply six Irish Tesco stores, effectively allowing the chain to cut carbon emissions by 1,200 tonnes a year.

-Tesco will pay Green Generation to supply its business with natural gas.
+Tesco will pay Green Generation to supply its business in the Republic with natural gas.
 Independent energy company Naturgy will ship the fuel to the grocery chain.

 The unsold food that Tesco will supply to Green Generation will amount to around 1 per cent of the chain’s Irish sales.